 So far six different commands are foreseen: 'read', 'write', 'start run', 'stop run', 'ping FTUs' and 'crate reset' (see table 3.2).
 The command parameters of the 'read' command are shown in table 3.3.
-For the 'write' command there is no option because the static data block is the only data that can be written to the FTM board.
+For the 'write' command there is no option because the static data block is the only data that can be written to the FTM board1.

 In table 3.4 the parameters to start a run are listed.
 The type of the run is fully described in the FTM configuration (static data block, see section 4.1), which always has to be sent by the main control before starting a run.
 Therefore the only option is to start an "endless" run or to take X events instead.
 In the latter case X is defined by a two words (32 bit) long unsigned integer, making up the command data block.
 The 'start run' command enables the transmission of trigger signals (physics, calibration or pedestal) to the FAD boards and resets the trigger and time counters.
 There is no parameter for stopping a run.
 If a number of events has been specified ('take X events'), the run will terminate if either the 'stop run' command is received or the requested number of events is reached.
+In any case the trigger and time counters are reset, too.

 In case of a 'ping FTUs' command the FTM will address the FTUs one by one and readout their DNA.
 The results are collected in the FTU list (see section 4.3), which is sent back to the main control.
 There are no parameters for this command.
-With the 'crate reset' command the FPGAs of a particular crate can be rebooted, where the command parameter defines the crate number (see table 3.5).
+With the 'crate reset' command the boards of a particular crate can be rebooted, where the command parameter defines the crate number (see table 3.5).
+Only one crate reset at a time is possible, i.e. the FTM firmware does not allow to reset multiple crates in one command.